V8tr/ConferenceTalks/CallForPapers/CocoaHeadsUA2019-v2.md

 This is not an introductory talk: I won't convince you why unit testing is important and how to write your first unit test.

 Attendees will learn best practices and guidelines to write unit tests in Swift.
-These practices allow to reduce efforts on development and maintainance and increase return on investment of your test suite.
+These practices allow to reduce efforts on development and maintainance, and increase return on investment of your tests.

 ## Language